 Westin Trillium House.
 The top luxury hotel at Blue Mountain is the Westin Trillium House.
 It’s on the far side of Mill Pond so if you want to escape the noise and liveliness around the main plaza, this is a good choice.
 It also has the upscale Oliver & Bonacini Restaurant, always good for a splurge.
 Address: 220 Gord Canning Drive, Blue Mountains, ON, L9Y 0V9 Tel: 866-837-4192.

 It’s hard to imagine going wrong with any accommodation at Blue Mountain as overall it’s an upmarket well-maintained family-friendly resort.

-Where to eat in Blue Mountain Village
+Where to eat in Blue Mountain

-The Pottery Restaurant has a divinely sinful Baked Cheesecake in Phyllo Pastry with Roasted Spiced Apples.
+The Pottery Restaurant has a sinful Baked Cheesecake in Phyllo Pastry with Roasted Spiced Apples.
 The original restaurant at Blue Mountain, it’s reasonably-priced and off the main beat in the Blue Mountain Conference Centre.

-Another favourite was the Big Easy Angus chuck burger at the Firehall Pizza Co. in the main square.
+Something else I liked was the Big Easy Angus chuck burger at the Firehall Pizza Co. in the main square.